KATHRIN ESERYEL wins Challenge 1!!!!!!

 2. Take a day to consider if you really want to make that post.
 You know, a sharp critique is like a sharp knife.
 They both cut deep, but after the pain goes away, we can really look at who was responsible for the cut.
 Taking this day may decrease the need for a post at all.

-power of play!!
+We all want a happy competition - so let's not lose sight of the power of play!!
 Let's all work together to make CDDC not only a happy place, but also a positive place - one where doll lovers will love being involved.!
 And remember, everything is being done to keep the entries anonymous - - so the judge's comments really are NOT personal!!
 Don't take them that way.
 Also, puhleeeeeeeze, don't be upset with the blogmeister.
 Remember any blog is written from one person’s point of view – but this one is sincerely intended to chronicle this challenge, and to help the contestants on their journey through it.

 Now, let's look at a couple of the guest judges!